LeastAuthority/subunitreporter/README.rst

 subunitreporter is a plugin for Twisted Trial which adds two new reporters.
 The ``subunitv2`` reporter emits subunit v2 result streams with timing information.
 The ``subunitv2-b64`` reporter emits the same information, base64-encoded.
+The ``subunitv2-file`` reporter emits the same information, written directly to a file instead of the normal trial output stream.

 Usage Sample
 ------------